What Does Jealousy Say About Me

 It is that your identity is shifting.

-Your jealousy is saying:
+Your jealousy is saying, move with me.

-Jealousy Says You Are Measuring Yourself Against The Wrong Standard
+Jealousy Says You Are Measuring Yourself Against the Wrong Standard

 “Jealousy is a really good indicator that you're looking for some sort of change.”

-Jealousy is not a judgment.
+Jealousy is not judging you.

-It is a recalibration.
+It is recalibrating you.

 Jealousy Says You Are Not Listening to Yourself Closely Enough

-Feelings show up, and they push them down.
+Feelings show up and get pushed down.

 Jealousy is the emotion that refuses to be ignored.